-According to the Ontario Sports Hall of Fame, at three years old, Northern Dancer won the Grade I Flamingo Stakes and Grade I Florida Derby with jockey Bill Shoemaker.
+At three years old, Northern Dancer won the Grade I Flamingo Stakes and Grade I Florida Derby with jockey Bill Shoemaker, according to the Ontario Sports Hall of Fame.
 Before the running of the Blue Grass Stakes at Keeneland Race Course in Lexington, Ky., trainer Horatio Luro asked Shoemaker to make a commitment to ride Northern Dancer in the Kentucky Derby; however, Shoemaker chose a colt named Hill Rise, who he had never ridden.

 “The unbeaten Hill Rise had an impressive campaign in California, winning the San Felipe Stakes and the Grade I Santa Anita Derby.
 Shoemaker campaigned hard to get Hill Rise as his mount, believing the colt represented his best chance for a Derby win.
 As a result of Shoemaker’s decision, Bill Hartack became Northern Dancer’s permanent jockey and guided him to victories in the Blue Grass and the Kentucky Derby, winning the Derby over a fast closing Hill Rise in a record time that stood until it was broken by Secretariat in 1973.”

 Hartack and Northern Dancer won the Preakness Stakes and finished third in the Belmont Stakes to Quadrangle and Roman Brother.

 Following the Belmont, Northern Dancer won Canada’s Queen’s Plate before tenderness in his left front tendon ended his racing career.